A Love to Last

-A Love to Last is a 2017 Philippine romantic family drama television series directed by Jerry Lopez-Sineneng, Frasco Mortiz, Richard I. Arellano, and Rory B. Quintos, starring Bea Alonzo, Ian Veneracion, and Iza Calzado, with an ensemble cast.
-The series premiered on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel from January 9, 2017 to September 22, 2017 replacing Magpahanggang Wakas and was replaced by The Good Son.
+A Love to Last is a 2017 Philippine television drama romantic family drama series broadcast by ABS-CBN.
+Directed by Jerry Lopez-Sineneng, Frasco S. Mortiz, Richard I. Arellano, and Rory B. Quintos, it stars Bea Alonzo, Ian Veneracion, and Iza Calzado.
+It aired on the network's Primetime Bida line up and worldwide on TFC from January 9 to September 22, 2017, replacing Magpahanggang Wakas and was replaced by The Good Son.

 Plot

 The story revolves around relationships in a diversified family setting.

 Two different people, Andeng (Bea Alonzo), and Anton (Ian Veneracion), that will prove if two broken hearts can make their love last or not.